-With the final round of Oscar voting ending on February 4, it is a perfect time for a refresher course in how the winner of the Best Picture race will be decided.
+With the announcement of the 2023 Oscar nominations on Jan.
+24, it is a perfect time for a refresher course in how the winner of the Best Picture race will be decided.
 Don’t worry, it is nowhere near as complicated as the nominations balloting for this top prize at the Academy Awards, which involved surplus votes and partial reallocations.

 This method of preferential voting for the final Best Picture ballot was reintroduced in 2010, when the academy went to 10 nominees in this category for the first time since 1943.
 It was kept in place in 2011 when the number of nominees shifted to somewhere between five and 10.
 The academy believes this “best allows the collective judgment of all voting members to be most accurately represented.”